wlcreate/Harlem-Bites/README_restaurant.md

 🗽When restaurants are selected users will be able to view a snapshot of information detailing name, reviews, price, and hours of operation

 🗽Users are able to make a reservation complying with outdoor dining with COVID-19.
-  Users are able to update party size, change date, and delete their reservation if they wish.
+  Users are able to update
+  * party size
+  * change date
+  * delete their reservation

 ### Getting Started
 To use our CLI app, users will open their terminal and run the following commands: